fanpu/website/_posts/2022-08-08-solving-genshin-impact-ancient-azure-stars-in-linear-time.markdown

 author: fanpu
 toc: true
 comments: true
+description: >
+    It is summer yet again, and miHoYo has blessed us with the Summertime Odyssey event that explores the (often dark and painful) backstories of the cast comprising Kazuha, Xinyan, Fischl, and Mona, back on the setting of the Golden Apple Archipelago.

+    One puzzle that I found interesting from a computational perspective was a major part of Mona's questline Ancient Azure Stars, which is the main topic of this post.
+In this puzzle, you are given a pattern that resembles a constellation that you need to imitate.
+The puzzle is interesting because even though its mechanics allows for an exponential search space (and also multiple possible solutions), clever algorithmic techniques can speed up finding a valid solution to almost linear time.
+This post is meant to be accessible to people with only some exposure to algorithms, and takes things step by step.
 ---
 It is summer yet again, and miHoYo has blessed us with the *Summertime Odyssey* event that explores the (often dark and painful) backstories of the cast